mrfaptastic/Time2/Readme.md

 setTime(t);                      // set the system time to the give time t setTime(hr,min,sec,day,mnth,yr); // alternative to above, yr is 2 or 4 digit yr
                                  // (2010 or 10 sets year to 2010)
-adjustTime(adjustment);          // adjust system time by adding the adjustment value timeStatus();                    // indicates if time has been set and recently synchronized
+setOffset(adjustment);          // adjust system time by adding the adjustment value timeStatus();                    // indicates if time has been set and recently synchronized
                                  // returns one of the following enumerations: timeNotSet                       // the time has never been set, the clock started on Jan 1, 1970